🏔️ Free Colorado Landlord Forms

 - Court Hearing: Typically 7–14 days after filing

-- Writ of Restitution: If successful, sheriff removes tenant
+- Writ of Restitution: If successful, sheriff enforces removal

-The entire process typically takes 3–6 weeks if uncontested.
+Uncontested evictions typically take 3–6 weeks.
 Self-help evictions are illegal in Colorado and can result in 3x damages plus attorney fees.

 Security Deposit Rules in Colorado